Vittor-Javidan/EarthLog/docs/tasks.md

 ## Navigation Tree

-- A navigation tree must be implemented bellow the navbar
++ A navigation tree must be implemented bellow the navbar
-- The tree must show:
++ The tree must show:
-    - The current Route dept, for example: ProjectScreen > SettingsScreen > ThemeScreen
+    + The current Route dept, for example: ProjectScreen > SettingsScreen > ThemeScreen
-    - Only project name and point name must be show as a string, all other must be icons
-    - when clicked, the user must be redirected to the route clicked
+    + when clicked, the user must be redirected to the route clicked
-- when ProjectScreen is being seeing, the navbar tree must be hidden.
++ when ProjectScreen is being seeing, the navbar tree must be hidden.
-- Remove Back Button, and replace it to a Icon that represents the current Screen
++ Remove Back Button, and replace it to a Icon that represents the current Screen

 ## Bug Fix

-- Find a way to discart changes on theme screen when the native phone back button is clicked.
++ Find a way to discart changes on theme screen when the native phone back button is clicked.

 ## Project Creation Logics